-On Saturday, January 26, 2013 from 9:00 a.m. to 1:00 p.m.
-St. Luke’s will again hosted an indoor Winter Farmers’ Market, sponsored by Faith in Place, an interfaith environmental organization.
+On Saturday, November 12, 2016 from 9:00 a.m. to 1:00 p.m.
+St. Luke’s hosts an indoor Winter Farmers Market, sponsored by Faith in Place, an interfaith environmental organization.
 This year’s early date will enable farmers to provide a wider variety of fresh produce.

 Each year, Faith in Place helps congregations in the Chicago area bring locally and sustainably produced food to their communities during the winter months through a series of one-time winter farmers markets.
 These farmers markets:

 - Provide an additional source of income for vendors during the off-season